Basttyy/fx-data-server/README.md

 ### PROCESS A
 * Clone the repository
+* Create your new-branch
 * Checkout to dev
 * Run git pull
-* Checkout to your-name/features
+* Checkout to your new-branch/features
-* Run git push —set-origin your-name/features
+* Run git push —set-origin your new-branch/features

 ### PROCESS B
 * On your browser download and install Laragon